You are here

 Confirming the diagnosis

 Diagnosis is based on history, physical examination and the exclusion of other causes for any reported symptoms.
+The diagnosis can be made by a general practitioner.

 The relevant medical specialist is a general or colorectal surgeon.